 You might not think your grip is that big of a deal but you’ll never know for sure until you try changing it.
 Whenever I changed to a stronger grip I found it way easier to compress the ball.
 My shots ended up going straighter which gave me more distance on all shots.
 Here’s a video of the SKLZ trainer:

-Check out the grip trainer on Amazon (affiliate).
+Check out the grip trainer (best place we could find).